 There is also a Japanese version of this dish ('Kakitamajiru'), which uses bonito stock instead of chicken broth, but this is the Chinese variation.

-If you're wondering what gives the soup that bright yellow color, it's the eggs - no food coloring in this recipe!
+What gives the soup that bright yellow color?
+It's the eggs - no food coloring in this recipe!
+I recommend using eggs enriched with Omega-3s for a vibrant yellow.

-I love making this soup for my husband if he's under the weather or when the cold weather hits to keep us warm.
+I love making this nourishing soup for my husband if he's under the weather or during the cold weather to keep us warm.

 Ingredients & Substitutes